Pottery Workshops

 Taylor Sijan is a full-time studio potter living in New Jersey.
 She earned a BFA in 3-D Arts from Bowling Green State University (2016) and an MFA with ceramics emphasis from the University of Nebraska-Lincoln (2021).
 In 2020, Taylor was named one of Ceramics Monthly’s Emerging Artists for crafting colorful porcelain pottery layered with botanical imagery.
 She enjoys traveling to present at conferences, teach workshops, and participate in pottery shows across the US and abroad.
 When she isn’t in the studio, she is usually gardening, treasure hunting, or spending time with her bladesmith husband and their two cats.

 Each semester, MCC's art department partners with the Clayworkers' Guild of Illinois and the MCC Clay Club to bring in award-winning ceramic artists to lead a hands-on workshop.
-We charge a minimal fee for each workshop and open the workshop to the public.
+We charge a minimal fee per workshop and open them to the public.